Dietary Restrictions, Food Allergies and Religious Restrictions

 Fast: Only for Buddhist monks.

-Fast: Catholics will refrain from consuming meat on Fridays of Advent and on Ash Wednesday and Good Friday.
+Fast: Catholics will refrain from consuming meat on Fridays of Lent and on Ash Wednesday and Good Friday.

 Forbidden: Meat, fish, poultry and eggs.
 Some people also avoid garlic, onions, alcohol, tea and coffee.